The moment-weight inequality and the Hilbert-Mumford criterion: -Weights

 Moreover,

 Hence it follows from Definition~\ref{def:WEIGHT} and part~(i) of Theorem~\ref{thm:MUMFORD1} (already proved) that

-Here the fourth equation follows from Lemma~\ref{le:WEIGHT4} and the fact that $L^c_{x^+}\zeta=0$.
-Since $P(\zeta)$ is a group (take $p=g^{-1}$) this proves part~(ii) of Theorem~\ref{thm:MUMFORD1}. \end{proof}
+Here the fourth equality follows from Lemma~\ref{le:WEIGHT4} and the fact that $L^c_{x^+}\zeta=0$.
+Since~${P(\zeta)}$ is a group (take $p=g^{-1}$) this proves part~(ii) of Theorem~\ref{thm:MUMFORD1}. \end{proof}

-\section{The moment-weight inequality}
+\chapter{The moment-weight inequality}

+This chapter is devoted to the proof of the moment-weight inequality which relates the Mumford numerical invariants~$w_\mu(x,\xi)$ to the norm of the moment map on the complexified group orbit of~$x$.
 We begin by proving the moment-weight inequality in a special case and hope that the proof might be of some interest in its own right.
 The general moment-weight inequality is proved in Theorem~\ref{thm:MW2} below.